 What’s a toy’s purpose with no owner?
 A toy is inherently created to be loved and enjoyed, so what do you do with that missing variable?
 Can a toy be a toy without an owner, or does it then become an antique?
 You could ask the same question of us, what are we without a relationship to our creator—can we find purpose aside from it?
 Can we fill the void of creator-creature love with creature-creature love?

-Again, this film brings up huge questions and doesn’t quite no how to answer them all, but it does try its best.
+Again, this film brings up huge questions and doesn’t quite know how to answer them all, but it does try its best.

 Without giving too much away, the ending attempts to persuade its audience that a toy can find meaning after its owner while still recognizing that a toy’s most noble purpose is being there for a child.
 It can barely make up its mind though.
 On one hand, it makes it clear that it is better for a toy to be with an owner, yet on the other it can’t just say that toys without an owner are “trash” (as the film describes as being “Useless.
 Like your purpose has been fulfilled”).
 In some ways it does seem to say that creature-creature love can fill the void, but I wasn’t convinced.